The Top 10 FAQs About Compressed Air – Fun Facts About Compressed Air

 Step 1: Air is trapped in a cylinder, tank, or similar container

-Step 2: The space in that tank becomes smaller, which forces the air molecules closer together
+Step 2: The space in that container becomes smaller, which forces the air molecules closer together

 The now-compressed air remains trapped in this smaller state, waiting to expand again until it’s ready for use.